-- You will be tested for tuberculosis (TB).
-Applicants two years old or older will be required to have a tuberculin skin test or chest x-ray.
+- Adult applicants will be tested for tuberculosis (TB).
+Applicants two years old or older will be required to have a chest x-ray.
 The doctor may require an applicant younger than two to have a skin test if the child has a history of contact with a known TB case, or if there is another reason to suspect TB disease.

 - You will have a blood test to determine if you have syphilis (if you are 15 years of age or older) as well as to see if you have the human immuno-deficiency virus (HIV) infection.

 - You will have a Gonorrhea test(if you are 15 years of age or older) .

 - Applicants 2-14 years of age are required to take Interferon Gamma Release Assay(IGRA) test.